resuldagdanov/pettingzoo-environments/README.md

 # pettingzoo-environments
-Simple Training and Evaluation of Multi-Agent Environments with Deep Reinforcement Algorithms
+Description: Simple Training and Evaluation of Multi-Agent Environments with Deep Reinforcement Algorithms.

+Supports Python 3.6, 3.7, 3.8, and 3.9 on Linux and macOS, however currently the Windows support is not avalable.

 ## The Installation of Petting-Zoo Environments